akononovicius/eleven-league-scheduler/README.md

 ## Matches between non-human teams

-Matches between non-human teams are resolved by rolling Opponent die and a standard d6 die.
-Opponent die rolls determine number of goals scored for each team, while standard d6 die slightly modifies the results.
+Matches between non-human teams are resolved by rolling Opponent dice and a standard six-sided die (one per match).
+Opponent die rolls determine number of goals scored for each team, while standard die slightly modifies the results.

 If non-human teams come from different division (e.g., "Division 3" and "Division 3/2"), then teams from stronger division scores an additional